renatodeleao/webpacker-rails-example/README.md

 ```shell
 ./bin/server
 ```
-This will perform `bundle/yarn install` for dependencies as well as start the `dev-server` 💪
+This will perform `bundle/yarn install` for dependencies as well as start the `dev-server`

+Demo should be running on => `localhost:5000` 💪